Enhanced dispersion in intermittent multiphase flow

-{\bf Methods} -- The simulations are performed in a cell of size 2048 by 768 lattice units filled with non-overlapping cylindrical obstacles (see Fig.\ \ref{fig:setup}).
-The cylindrical obstacles have a fixed diameter of $\ell=16$ lattice units.
+{\bf Methods} -- The simulations are performed in a cell of size 2048 by 768 lattice units filled with non-overlapping cylindrical obstacles (Fig.\ \ref{fig:setup}).
+The cylindrical obstacles have a fixed radius of $r=8$ lattice units.
 The position of the cylinders are determined by a Poisson process, which is repeated until the cell is filled.
-In this process, cylinders are only added if they have a minimum distance of $\ell+1$ to existing center points.
+In this process, cylinders are only added if they have a minimum distance of $2r+1$ to existing center points.
 In the final state the porosity is 53\% (the fraction of space not covered by the cylinders).
-We note that the resulting porosity is large compared to natural porous media, however, at the same time in two dimensions the porosity is generally larger if one wants to achieve a connectivity similar to a three dimensional system.
-We note that this value of porosity does not influence the generality of our results.
-Our system has periodic boundary conditions in all directions, {\it i.e.} when a fluid phase exits on one side, it reenters on the opposite side of the cell.
+Note that the resulting porosity is large compared to natural porous media and that this is a requirement for maintaining good connectivity in two-dimensional systems \citep{deanna2013flow}.
+We expect the effect of intermittent multiphase flow on dispersion to be qualitatively similar in three-dimensions.
+Our system has periodic boundary conditions in all directions, {\it i.e.}~when a fluid phase exits on one side, it reenters on the opposite side of the cell.
 The pore space is filled with two immiscible fluids, a wetting ($w$) and non-wetting ($nw$) fluid.
 The two fluid phases have a viscosity ratio $\nu_w/\nu_{nw}=0.57$ and a density ratio $\rho_w/\rho_{nw}=1.25$, respectively.
-The wetting angle is imposed to be 60 degrees and the non-dimensionalized surface tension $\gamma$ is varied in the interval $[0.00256;0.02]$.
-In the case where $\gamma=0.0083$ our simulated system can be scaled to a micro cell filled with a mixture of silicon oil and water.
+The wetting angle is imposed to be 60 degrees and the non-dimensionalized surface tension $\gamma$ is varied in the interval $[0.005;0.040]$.
+In the case where $\gamma=0.0083$, our simulated system can be scaled to microfluidic device filled with a mixture of silicon oil and water.
 In addition to the multiphase simulations, we have computed the corresponding single-phase flow field satisfying the Stokes equations.
-All simulations are initiated in a state where the two phases are arranged in alternating stripes of width $\ell$ transverse to the main flow direction.
-Details about our numerical implementation and simulations are presented in the Supplementary Material.
+All simulations are initiated in a state where the two phases are arranged in alternating stripes of width $2r$ transverse to the main flow direction.
+Dispersion is quantified once the distribution of phases is statistically stationary.
+Details about our numerical implementation and simulations are presented in the in the Supplementary Material S1 and our code is available at Ref.\ \footnote{\url{https://bitbucket.org/ulbm/felbm/}}.